 Road safety belongs to all of us.
 Everyone who uses, designs, manages and maintains our roads, streets and footpaths has an important role to play.
-Leadership, co-ordination, engagement, and accountability will therefore be critical if we are to achieve our road safety ambitions.
+Leadership, co-ordination, engagement, and accountability will therefore be critical if we are to achieve our road safety ambitions, so we need to plan and design proper system management and governance.